Veronica Samuels

 If you are an avid hiker and want to experience the stunning views surrounding the city, hike the stunning Telegraph Pass trail.

-It is also a popular biking trail, and you can also spot plenty of animals including coyotes and rattlesnakes.
+It is also a popular biking trail, and you can also spot plenty of animals, including coyotes and rattlesnakes.
 Keep your eyes open for many pretty migratory birds as well.

 SHOP AT YUMA INDOOR MARKETPLACE